PINTO0309/onnx2tf/README.md

     not_use_onnxsim: Optional[bool]
       No optimization by onnx-simplifier is performed.
       If this option is used, the probability of a conversion error is very high.

+    not_use_opname_auto_generate: Optional[bool]
+      Automatic generation of each OP name in the old format ONNX file and assignment of OP name are not performed.

     batch_size: Optional[int]
       Fixes the dynamic batch size to the specified numeric batch size.